A 36-mile trail initiative could be the next economic railway plodding through neighborhoods across the Austin metropolitan area.

 The Red Line Parkway, conceived over two decades ago, is poised to become the largest trail system north of Lady Bird Lake, connecting major Austin trails in a unique way, said Tom Wald, executive director of Red Line Parkway Initiative.

-“I can perhaps describe it as a central business district combined with Main Street, with Rainey Street on steroids,” Wald said, adding that there are not any other trail system that will connect major trails north of the Colorado River in this way.
+Economic development leaders likened the proposed trailway to a central business district combined with Main Street and Rainey Street "on steroids."
+Wald noted that there are not any other trail systems that would connect major trails north of the Colorado River in this way.

 The project includes miles of a planned, end-to-end trail along the Capital Metro Red Line corridor from Downtown Austin to Leander, intended to enhance multimodal transportation options.